What Happens to Student Loans if You File Bankruptcy in Pennsylvania?

 Learning how Chapter 13 bankruptcy categorizes student loan debt is important for filers to.
 This can help illuminate how quickly you’ll need to pay off your student loans and help you understand the repayment process more thoroughly.

 Generally speaking, student loans are considered nonpriority unsecured debts.
 That means that if you have higher priority debts, you’ll focus on repaying those first through your Chapter 13 bankruptcy repayment plan.
 Priority debts include child support, spousal support, and certain taxes, among other things.
-Your Philadelphia bankruptcy lawyer can help you learn the hierarchy of your debts to understand how soon you’ll have to repay your student loans after filing for bankruptcy.
+Your Montgomery County bankruptcy lawyer can help you learn the hierarchy of your debts to understand how soon you’ll have to repay your student loans after filing for bankruptcy.

 Unlike priority debts, nonpriority unsecured debts, like student loans, don’t have to be repaid in full through your Chapter 13 bankruptcy repayment plan.
 So, if you have a considerable amount of student loans hanging over your head, it may reassure you to learn that you don’t have to pay them off completely before you can get out of bankruptcy.